 Think of ways you can partake in a community transformation initiative

 Yes, it’s easy to turn your back on the issue and move to a new area, but what about seeing this as a chance to build your people skills and professional portfolio?
-You don’t have to go it alone; you could create a team amongst your house mates and university peers to establish a community development initiative.
+You don’t have to go it alone; you could create a team from your house mates and university peers to establish a community development initiative.

 If you have any further questions about your accommodation or personal rights while studying abroad, email email@example.com and we’ll help you get to Know Your Rights.